Capital Gains Tax on Real Estate and Home Sales

 Primary Home Sales

-Many homeowners are aware of the general tax rule for home sales.
-If you have owned and lived in your main home for at least two of the five years leading up to the sale, up to $250,000 ($500,000 for joint filers) of your gain is tax-free.
-Any gain over the $250,000 or $500,000 exclusion is taxed at capital gains rates.
+Lots of home sale profit isn't even taxed.
+That's because of the home sale exclusion.
+If you have owned and lived in your main home for at least two out of the five years before the sale date, up to $250,000 ($500,000 for joint filers) of your gain is tax-free.
+Any gain in excess of the $250,000 or $500,000 exclusion amounts is taxed at long-term capital gains rates.
 Losses from sales of primary homes are not deductible.

-• To determine your gain or loss from the sale of your primary home, you start with the number of gross proceeds reported in Box 2 of Form 1099-S and subtract selling expenses such as commissions to arrive at the amount realized.
+- To determine your gain or loss from the sale of your primary home, you start with the amount of gross proceeds reported in Box 2 of Form 1099-S and subtract selling expenses such as commissions to arrive at the amount realized.

-• To figure your tax basis, start with the original cost, add certain settlement fees and closing costs, plus the cost of any additions as well as improvements that add to the value of your home, prolong its useful life or adapt it to new uses.
+- To figure the tax basis in your home, start with the original cost, including the mortgage if you financed the purchase, add certain settlement fees and closing costs, plus the cost of any additions as well as improvements that add to the value of your home, prolong its useful life, or adapt it to new uses.

 Related: Capital Gains Tax Home Sale Exclusion: What to Know